Is Coffee Good for Us or Not?

 The lifestyle-related epidemic of diabetes can also be combatted with a few strong cups of coffee each day.
 Tests have shown many times that coffee is good for insulin levels.
 It can cut the possibility of developing Type 2 diabetes by half, and the more coffee people drink the lower their risk becomes.

-A study performed by Harvard School of Public Health stated that two or more cups of coffee per day can reduce the likelihood of suicide by fifty percent.
+A study performed by Harvard School of Public Health stated that two or more cups of healthy coffee per day can reduce the likelihood of suicide by fifty percent.
 Coffee is a mild antidepressant because it boosts production of neurotransmitters such as dopamine, noradrenaline and serotonin.

 Coffee isn't merely fragrant water nutritionally, either.
 The coffee bean contains vitamins and minerals that are important for robust health.
 Although it isn't a nutritional giant, coffee does boost your B vitamins a bit.
 It is the opposite from its caffeine counterpart soda, which is devoid of nutrition.
 While you can't quit your multivitamin because of coffee consumption, coffee continues to amaze those who study it with its undeniable antioxidant lift.